unstoppablecarl/metalsmith-navigation/Readme.md

         mergeMatchingFilesAndDirs: true,

         /*
-        * if dirs should be included as nav nodes
+        * if ALL dirs should be included as nav nodes */
-        * has no effect if mergeMatchingFilesAndDirs = true */
-        includeDirs: true,
+        includeDirs: false,
     },

     // ...